UWPCE-PythonCert/SystemDevelopment/slides_sources/source/logging.rst

 But we (usually) don't want all sorts of crap sent to stdout when the program is running in production.

-So we comment out or delete those ``print()``s -- but if we wanted to know what the program was doing when developing -- maybe we want to know when something unanticipated goes wrong, too?
+So we comment out or delete those ``print()`` s -- but if we wanted to know what the program was doing when developing -- maybe we want to know when something unanticipated goes wrong, too?

 The ``logging`` module give you a flexible system that allows you to monitor what's going on in your system, when you need to, without cluttering things up when you don't need it.

 Background
 ==========

+.. rst-class:: left

       There are lots of good tutorials, etc, on the web for getting you started with *useing* the logging module.

       But not much about how it works -- how it is structured.

       I found it hard to get beyond the basics without that knowledge, so the following should help.

       The logging module provides a very flexible framework for customizing the logging in a simple or complex application.

 The ``logging`` module
 -----------------------

 .. code-block:: python

     import logging